SapiensAnatis/dragalia-api-docs/docs/source/info/undocumented.rst

      -
    * - DmodeDungeonSystemHalt
      - See :doc:`/dragalia/dmode_dungeon_user_halt`.
 Closing app?
-   * - DmodeReadStory
-     - Unlocking a new Kaleidoscape story
    * - DungeonRecordRecordMulti
      - Not triggered when finishing a co-op quest
    * - DungeonRetry